Learn about our work with military service children and their families

 Further Forces programme

-If you’re leaving the military – or you've left within the past 5 years – and want to train as a Further Education (FE) teacher, our Further Forces programme is the perfect opportunity.
+If you’re leaving the military – or you've left within the past five years – and want to train as a Further Education (FE) teacher, our Further Forces programme is the perfect opportunity.
 This fully-funded initiative will see you earning a Certificate in Education or PGCE while learning on the job in a FE institution.

 Visit our Further Forces page for more information and to start your application.